Bambu FDM Printer

 3D Printing with Bambu Labs

-Please note that we have different types of Bambu Printers in lab (P1S and P1P).
+We have different types of Bambu Printers in lab (P1S and P1P).
 Take care to select the correct printer in Bambu Studio.
-To get things going:

 Using the Lab Computer